wellerychaves/zed-spotify-theme/README.md

-# zed-spotify-theme
-🎨 Spotify Theme for Zed IDE
+Port of spotify theme for vscode made by Gustavo Pereira to Zed ide